samuel-hunter/ur-game/docs/api-plan.md

 ### Rematch

-Request rematch for the opponent player:
+Request rematch for the opponent player.
+Hypermedia control reveals itself on game resources as the `rematch` relation:

 ```json
 { "request": "$uri" }